Imamachi-n/Virtual-Youtuber-API/README.md

 # Virtual-Youtuber-API

-Virtual Youtuber (VTuber) API using Express.js and Knex.js
+**This was created during my time as a student at Code Chrysalis**

+Virtual YouTuber (VTuber) API is the data collection of 700+ Virtual TouTuber channels.
+The raw data was gotten from [YouTube Data API v3](https://developers.google.com/youtube/v3) and then extracted the basic data for only Virtual TouTubers.

-## Environment
+## Setup environment

 ### Postgres